Poor weather forecast at Belgian GP raises safety concerns for F1 stars following recent death of 18-year-old driver – KION546

 (CNN) — A number of F1 drivers have raised concerns about safety at this weekend’s Belgian Grand Prix, after inclement weather was forecasted.

-On Saturday – the day of qualifying for Sunday’s race – there is a 90% chance of rain and thunderstorms, peaking in the late morning and early afternoon at Spa-Francorchamps, according to CNN’s Weather team.
+On Saturday – the day of the sprint race – there is a 90% chance of rain and thunderstorms, peaking in the late morning and early afternoon at Spa-Francorchamps, according to CNN’s Weather team.

 On the day of the Belgian GP, there is a 40% chance of rain.
 The bulk of that rain is likely to fall in the afternoon and evening, otherwise there will be mostly cloudy skies.